OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 HimalayaGPT 0.5B

 Sovereign Nepali LLM by Himalaya AI Research Lab.
-Hosted free on our Kathmandu hardware as a public good.
+Hosted free on our hardware as a public good.

 See HimalayaGPT 0.5B → →